 We have negotiated a discounted rate for the above attractions which are visited whilst on tour.

-Prices are valid until March 2015.
+Prices are valid from April 2019.
 Please note some attractions do not accept credit cards, entrance fees are payable in cash only.

 No, you don't need to worry about pre-booking any of the optional extras.

 All the optional extras can be booked on the day and your Driver-Guide will advise you of how to book.
 We negotiate discounted rates for you, ensuring you'll always get a great deal at Scotland's top visitor attractions.